jawooson/AI_Project_3/README.md

 * It really isn't a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.
 * The purpose of Bag of Words is to represent text data in a way that machine learning/AI algorithms can use.
 So, in the case for Neural Nets, BoW is meant to vectorize text data into a way that can be inputted as the input layer of a neural network.
 * This is interesting, because BoW has little to do with the neural net being used to model the data, it is simply a preprocessing step.
 The difficult part is knowing which deep learning model to use with this text data.
 Also, there are many ways to vectorize text data.
-* For BoW, we need to create a vocabulary, which is just the total
+* For BoW, we need to create a vocabulary, which is just all the unique words found in an entire corpus (collection of documents).
+For each each document, we vector